NASQDAF/Dichotomy_All_Roots_In_Range/README.md

 # Dichotomy_All_Roots_In_Range
-## Allows to find all the roots of the equation by dichotomy mathod
+## Allows to find all the roots of the equation by dichotomy method

 	e -- approximated to the root
 	a -- first value